 You usually pay a monthly premium, which varies by plan, and you may pay a yearly deductible.
 You will also have additional costs for your prescriptions.
 These additional costs are called copays or coinsurance, depending on the plan you select.

 Medicare sets standard costs for the prescription drug benefit each year.
 Private companies approved by Medicare offer plans with different costs and selections of prescription drugs.
 You can select a plan based on the prescriptions you take and select a company that is most effective for you.
-To reduce your costs, enter your medications on Medicare's secure online Plan Finder for Prescription Drug Plans.
+To reduce your costs, enter your medications on Medicare's secure online Find health and drug plans website.
 You will pay more if your prescriptions are not in the plan formulary or the plan restricts or limits their use.

 There is no single Medicare drug plan.
 To get coverage, you must enroll in a Medicare-approved private drug plan.
 There are at least two ways to get Medicare prescription drug coverage.
-You can join a Medicare prescription drug plan or you can join a Medicare Advantage plan (formerly called Medicare+Choice) with prescription drug coverage.
-To learn more about Medicare Advantage plans, read the Texas Department of Insurance (TDI) Medicare Advantage Plans publication.
+You can join a Medicare prescription drug plan or you can join a Medicare Advantage plan with prescription drug coverage.

 - Visit the Medicare Prescription Drug Plan Finder to find a Medicare prescription drug plan in your area.
 You may either search for plans by entering your Medicare claim number and other personal information or by entering only your ZIP code.
 Providing your personal information will ensure you receive the most accurate results for the new Medicare drug benefit, how it applies to you, and how much you will pay.

 - Call 800-Medicare (800-633-4227) to get help searching for a plan.
 Have a list of medications and your Medicare card ready before calling.